HumanSignal/label-studio/docs/source/guide/persistent_storage.md

 }
 ```
 3. Create an **IAM role as a Web Identity** using the cluster OIDC provider as the identity provider:
-    - Create a new **Role** from your IAM Console.
+   1. Create a new **Role** from your IAM Console.
-    - Select the **Web identity** Tab.
+   2. Select the **Web identity** Tab.
-    - In the **Identity Provider** drop down, select the OpenID Connect provider URL of your EKS and `sts.amazonaws.com` as the Audience.
+   3. In the **Identity Provider** drop-down, select the OpenID Connect provider URL of your EKS and `sts.amazonaws.com` as the Audience.
-    - Attach the newly created permission to the Role and name it.
+   4. Attach the newly created permission to the Role and name it.
-    - Retrieve the Role arn for the next step.
+   5. Retrieve the Role arn for the next step.
 4. After you create an IAM role, add it as an annotation in your `lse-values.yaml` file:
 ```yaml
 global: